zkotti/cosmos-tour/guide.md

 <img width="300" height="300" src="media/personalities/Mandela.jpg">

-Nelson Rolihlahla Mandela (18 July 1918 – 5 December 2013) was a South African anti-apartheid revolutionary and political leader who served as the first president of South Africa from 1994 to 1999.
-He was the country's first black head of state and the first elected in a fully representative democratic election.
-His government focused on dismantling the legacy of apartheid by tackling institutionalised racism and fostering racial reconciliation.
-Ideologically an African nationalist and socialist, he served as the president of the African National Congress (ANC) party from 1991 to 1997.
+Nelson Rolihlahla Mandela (July 18, 1918 - December 5, 2013) was a South African anti-apartheid revolutionary and political leader who served as South Africa's first president from 1994 to 1999.
+He was the country's first black head of state and the first to be elected in a fully representative democratic election.
+His government focused on eradicating the legacy of apartheid by combating institutionalised racism and promoting racial reconciliation.
+Ideologically, he is an African nationalist and socialist.
+He was president of the African National Congress party (ANC) from 1991 to 1997.

 source [wikipedia](https://en.wikipedia.org/wiki/Nelson_Mandela)